 Every afternoon, when I am worn out by the day, I look forward to the moment when I can walk out to my car and silently comfort myself with the thought, “Let’s go home.”
 And in my life, home has been a moving target.

 Like many people in a modern society, the story of my life frequently contains the phrase, “And then I moved.”
-When I was very young, we moved twice our get a better home in a better school district.
-And then we moved across the country because my dad worked for IBM, which stands for, I’m told, “I’ve been moved.”
+When I was very young, we moved twice to get a better home in a better school district.
+And then we moved across the country because my dad worked for IBM, which stands, I’m told, for “I’ve been moved.”
 When I was in graduate school, IBM moved my parents overseas and I lived the kind of unsettled life that many young adults do, hopping from place to place.
 Then when Sheri and I married, I started serving churches in the United Methodist connection.
 We United Methodists describe our ministry system as an “itinerancy,” a word that should tell you about the life of a Methodist preacher.
 Sooner or later, the bishop says it’s time to move on.
 When I joined the Army, the Chief of Chaplains took over the role of deciding where I should live.
 The Army calls it a Permanent Change of Station.
 Let me tell you, there is nothing permanent about it.
 All-in-all, I think I’ve moved 30 times, and that doesn’t count dorm rooms in college.
 And I’m still not sure that the place where I’m living now is my forever home.
 After a lifetime of moving, I’m not even sure what a forever home would feel like.
 But it sounds nice.

 Now a home is different than a house.
 Whenever you move from one place to another, it takes a while for a house to feel like a home.